efrecon/machinery/README.md

 `virtualbox` driver, one with more memory, the other one with more disk than the defaults provided by `docker-machine` and the last one as the master of the cluster.
-The description also defines some labels that can be used by `swarm` to schedule components on specific nodes.
+The description also defines some labels that can be used by `swarm` to schedule components on specific nodes and arrange for the machine called `core` to have access to your home directory.

     db:
       driver: virtualbox